What Makes Our Program Distinct?

 Our students bring knowledge, interests, expertise, experience and insights to this leadership specialty and build on those assets to learn to create innovative solutions for health care.

-Content including collaborative practice, systems theory and design thinking prepares transformative leaders ready for diverse roles and emerging opportunities.
+Content including collaborative practice, systems theory and design thinking prepares transformative leaders to be ready for diverse roles and emerging opportunities.
+A strong commitment to quality improvement prepares graduates to respond to emerging needs and manage change at the local or global levels.

 Students have the option of being matched with executive nurse leaders in a variety of settings both in Minnesota and around the nation for their practicum experiences.
 Students also learn from a variety of leaders in other fields through guest lectures.